SNAP Benefits in New Mexico: How to Apply and Qualify

 Eligibility Criteria for SNAP in New Mexico

-To determine your New Mexico SNAP benefits eligibility, you must meet several requirements related to your household's circumstances.
+To determine your New Mexico SNAP benefits eligibility, you must meet several requirements related to your income, residency, and household situation.

-Residency Requirements: You must be a resident of New Mexico to apply for benefits.
+Residency Requirements: You must live in New Mexico to apply for and receive benefits in the state.

-Citizenship Status: At least one person in your household must be a U.S. citizen or a qualified non-citizen, and everyone applying needs a Social Security number.
+Citizenship Status: At least one person in your household must be a U.S. citizen or a qualified non-citizen, and all members must provide a Social Security number.

-You can find full details, forms, and county-specific information on the official New Mexico SNAP page.
+You can find more information about these requirements on the official HCA SNAP page.

 Download Benny app to save on groceries